wintercms/docs/ui/controls/tab.md

 </div>
 ```

-> **NOTE**: Primary tabs in the Winter back-end are inset by default and you should use `.tabs-no-inset` to disable this.
+> **NOTE**: Primary tabs in the Winter backend are inset by default and you should use `.tabs-no-inset` to disable this.

 ### Secondary tabs